 What’s So Good About Leather?

 Did you know that when you keep your special books on a shelf and never touch them (or worse, in the attic in a box), the leather could deteriorate in just a few years?
 That’s why it’s been said that binding books in leather is a bad idea.
-But at Leonard’s we know that leather just needs oil to keep it strong.
+But at Leonard’s we know that leather just needs conditioning to keep it strong.
 That’s why librarians used to go through their collections and rub each book with a special oil.
 Museums still do that today.

 If you use your book often, the natural oils in your hands will keep the fibers alive.
 Leather books that are gently handled or treated with conditioners can last for hundreds of years.